starvagrant/gitcrystals/README.md

 cause the program to not work.
 It will create a genuine repository to save your game data.
 It is not recommended that you use regular git on this repository.
-It may leave the repository in a state that I am unable to account for programatically. *IF* you become comfortable with the program and know what you are doing, you might exit the program to manually resolve a merge conflict.
-Internally the game always resolves conflicts via the 'ours' or 'theirs' strategies.
+It may leave the repository in a state that I am unable to account for programatically.
+Furthermore, I may institute a command history feature to validate games a game has been beaten inside the interpreter.

 ## How the CLI program differs from command line git

 1. There are a great reduction in the available commands.
 2. Some commands are aliased to emphasize what's actually being done.
-Add a change to the staging area is accomplished by git stage, and removing a file from the staging area is accomplished by git unstage.
+Adding a change to the staging area is accomplished by git stage, and removing a file from the staging area is accomplished by git unstage.
 3. The program actually explains changes when using git diff.